0glabs/0g-da-client/docs/security/kzg.md

 ## Amortized Multireveal Proof Generation with the FFT

-The construction of the multireveal proofs can also be performed using a DFT (as in [“Fast Amortized Kate Proofs”](../design/https:/eprint.iacr.org/2023/033.pdf)).
+The construction of the multireveal proofs can also be performed using a DFT (as in ["Fast Amortized Kate Proofs"](https://eprint.iacr.org/2023/033.pdf)).
 Leaving the full details of this process to the referenced document, we describe here only 1) the index-assignment the scheme used by the amortized multiproof generation approach and 2) the constraints that this creates for the overall encoder interface.

 Given the group $S$ corresponding to the indices of the polynomial evaluations and a cyclic group $C$ which is a subgroup of $S$, the cosets of $C$ in $S$ are given by